-- Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and presentations to EDs remained stable.
-Shingles presentations to sentinel GPs decreased and presentations to EDs increased slightly. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations at sentinel GPs in the past week, while presentations to EDs remained stable.
+Shingles presentations increased at sentinel GPs and decreased slightly at EDs. - Measles: No measles cases were notified in the past reporting week, however, two measles cases were notified this week.
+The first case was acquired in Bali, Indonesia, and the second case was acquired in Perth following close contact.
+See clinician alert. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.